EducationalTestingService/rsmtool/doc/tutorial.rst

 - ``ORGANIZATION``: indicates whether the response is organized well.

 .. note::

-     These features were extracted using proprietory sofware for text analysis.
-RSMTool does not include any NLP/speech analysis components for feature extraction.
+     These features were extracted using proprietary NLP software.
+To reiterate, RSMTool does *not* include any NLP/speech components for feature extraction.

-For the purpose of this tutorial, it is not important to describe *exactly* how those features were extracted.
-RSMTool is designed for researchers who use their own NLP/Speech processing pipeline to extract their own features.

 Create a configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^